Python wrapper around the Trello API

 pip install py-trello

-Where token and token_secret come from the 3-legged OAuth process and api_key and api_secret are your Trello API credentials that are (generated here).
+Where token and token_secret come from the 3-legged OAuth process. api_key and api_secret are your Trello API credentials (generated here).

 Required Python modules

-To run the tests, run python -m unittest discover.
-Four environment variables must be set:
+To run the tests, run python tests.py.
+Three environment variables must be set:

 - TRELLO_API_KEY: your Trello API key